balaghali/N26Statistics/README.md

 POST /transactions

-Every Time a new transaction happened, this endpoint will be invoked.
+Every Time a new transaction happens, this endpoint will be invoked.

 JSON Body:
 {